ayang3/weather-forecast-app/README.md

 For this application, you need to install some libraries:

-npm install --save redux-promise npm install --save axios npm i --save react-sparklines@1.6.0
+$npm install --save redux-promise
+$npm install --save axios
+$npm i --save react-sparklines@1.6.0